UBCSailbot/obstacle-detection/CONTRIBUTING.md

     `master` branch.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
-* Make sure your commit messages are in accurate and coherent.
+* Make sure your commit messages are accurate and coherent.